 - Adobe Illustrator CS5 HTML5 Pack

 - Open source Fayde Engine

-But, unfortunately we failed… The resulting files were totally unacceptable.
-All those tools can deal with limited number of XAML tags and at the same time ignored all tags from custom namespaces.
+But, unfortunately, we failed… The resulting files were totally unacceptable.
+All those tools can deal with the limited number of XAML tags and at the same time ignoring all tags from custom namespaces.

 Thus we had to assume that the client application has to be rewritten from scratch stating that:

 - there is no way to use XAML design